Where is Grand Park located?

 - Unleashed animals

-Items subject to change at the discretion of Grand Park or The Music Center security.
+Items subject to change, and subject to the discretion of Grand Park and/or The Music Center security.
 Special events may have additional prohibited items.

 Can I shoot my independent film in the park?

-Photo shoots using professional grade equipment, including tripods, also need to be scheduled with our rentals team.
-To contact our rentals team, click here!
+Thank you for considering Grand Park as the backdrop for the photos of your special moments.
+Photo shoots using professional grade equipment, including tripods, drones, microphones, cameras, lights, reflectors, etc. must be scheduled with our rentals team.
+To contact our rentals team, click here.

 Where do visitors park?
 Is public transportation convenient to the park?